 Horse practices will begin in May and will be held at the fairgrounds arena.
-Practices will go from 7:00-9:00PM on Tuesdays—make sure to have your horse unloaded and ready to go by 7:00.

-Don’t forget that all 4-H’ers participating in the horse project must wear ASTM/SEI approved protective headgear with chin strap and properly fitted harness when mounted and riding/driving at all 4-H related events.
+All 4-H’ers participating in the horse project must wear ASTM/SEI approved protective headgear with chin strap and properly fitted harness when mounted and riding/driving at all 4-H related events.

 Remember to ID your horses by May 15th in ia.4honline.com

 Remember to ID your pets by May 15th in your account at ia.4honline.com

 Remember to ID your rabbits by July 1st in your account at ia.4honline.com.

 Swine Care/Disclosure Statement (Drug Affidavit)